|Office||Sullivan Building 102F|

 The People Behind Colombian Coal: Mining, Multinationals and Human Rights/Bajo el manto del carbón: Pueblos y multinacionales en las minas del Cerrejón, Colombia, ed.
 Aviva Chomsky, Garry Leech and Steve Striffler.
 Bogotá: Casa Editorial Pisando Callos, 2007.

-They Take Our Jobs!
-And Twenty Other Myths about Immigration.
-Beacon Press, 2007. (¡Nos quitan nuestros trabajos! y 20 mitos más sobre la inmigración.
-Haymarket Press, 2011/¡Nos quitan nuestros empleos! y 20 mitos más sobre la inmigración.
-Editorial Ciencias Sociales [Havana], 2012).
+¡Nos quitan nuestros trabajos! y 20 mitos más sobre la inmigración.
+Haymarket Books, 2011/¡Nos quitan nuestros empleos! y 20 mitos más sobre la inmigración.
+Editorial Ciencias Sociales [Havana], 2012.

 West Indian Workers and the United Fruit Company in Costa Rica, 1870-1940.
 Louisiana State University Press, 1996.